ACL Rehabilitation Barretts, MO

 Goals:

-• Manage pain and reduce swelling.
+• Mitigate pain and decrease swelling.

-• Safeguard the surgical site.
+• Preserve the surgical repair.

 • Begin early movement and muscle activation.